xiaowenyuan/CS104_cpu_simulator/README.md

 As this program uses Pattern Matching, Python 3.10.0 (or later) is required to run it.

+## How to run this program

+Run `script.py` and then type the `.txt` file name containing the instructions.
+Codecademy provided `instruction_input.txt` while I have also made a longer instructions file called `try_me.txt`.

+The Command Line Interface also takes in an optional argument `-d` or `--debug__print`.
+If the integer `0` is added as argument, the default debug print function will be turned off.
+The debug print is meant to provide an explanation into the working of the simulation.
+Without the debug print, `script.py` will only print out the resulting main memory, GPR, and cache memory.

+Two test files called `test1.py` and `test2.py` can also be run to simulate more instructions--no external `.txt` file is required to run these as the registers and the main memory are already preprogrammed with some data. `test2.py` in particular gives a good overview of how the cache simulation works.

+Any error in instruction fetching or parsing, or memory accessing will terminate the program.

 ## Design

 `script.py` contains simulation of the CPU's Control function, Program Counter (PC), main memory, GPR, and cache memory.